Smart water disinfection project

 “These advances will allow for real-time detection and control of pathogens in an economically and technically self-sustaining model that could be implemented by local entrepreneurs in rural communities throughout the world.”

-Primary Investigator Benito J. Mariñas reports several advances in 2016-17.
-Technically speaking:
+Primary Investigator Benito J. Mariñas reports several technical advances in 2017-18, including:

 - Fundamental Advances: Viral pathogen inactivation mechanisms using free chlorine and ultraviolet (UV) light

 - “We identified that free chlorine transforms the capsid in a manner that alters its integrity,” he said.
 “We are now using confocal microscopy to examine individual steps of the virus replication cycle.
 These findings will elucidate what are the possible proteins that are being mutagenized by free chlorine and how this disinfectant inactivates adenovirus.”

 - In addition, the team found that exposure to UV irradiation that would produce a 99.99% virus inactivation does not seem to inhibit the association of HAdV-2 to the host cells.
 “It is quite remarkable that different UV wavelengths (UV220, UV254, and UV280), have different mechanisms of inactivation,” Mariñas said.
 “We now know that UV220 minimally impacted genome integrity but seemed to produce a structural transformation of the viral capsid that may inhibit the delivery of viral genome into the host cell nucleus.
 Quite surprisingly, it appears that UV254 and UV280 have at least two mechanisms of inactivation, which includes both mutagenesis of the viral genome and (we suspect) viral entry into the host.”